zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes.md

 * tracked changes are only persisted when `SaveChangesAsync()` runs
 * inserts, updates, and deletes can be combined in a single save operation
 * `SaveChangesAsync(bool acceptAllChangesOnSuccess)` gives you more control in advanced scenarios
-* the method works best for tracked entity workflows, not every database write pattern
+* the method is designed for tracked entity workflows, not every possible database write pattern

-If you need more depth, the related pages below cover the most important save scenarios in more detail.

 ## Related Articles